-- Transport Scotland commissioned an independent economic assessment of the 50% reduction policy
+- an independent economic assessment of the 50% reduction policy

-- we commissioned an assessment of the potential noise impact resulting from the 50% reduction policy
+- an assessment of the potential noise impact resulting from the 50% reduction policy

 We are using these reports to inform our decisions on the final tax bands and rate amounts for ADT that will be set in secondary legislation and laid before the Scottish Parliament.

 We set up the ADT Stakeholder Forum in August 2015 to help inform the ADT policy and legislative proposals.

 We set up the ADT Highlands and Islands Working Group in May 2018 to develop a joint understanding of the issues and the importance of the current exemption to Highlands and Islands business, and continue to explore solutions to deliver the best possible outcome for the Highlands and Islands.